-What Is Alpha in Mutual Funds?
+What Is Alpha In Mutual Funds?
 How It Impacts Your Portfolio

 Alpha in mutual funds measures the performance of a mutual fund relative to its benchmark index, and it helps investors evaluate how well a fund manager is generating returns above the market average.
 In simple terms, alpha represents the excess return or outperformance that a mutual fund delivers compared to its benchmark after adjusting for risk.